ember-learn/guides-source/guides/release/components/defining-a-component.md

 - Component templates exist in `app/templates/components/`

 Ember looks for files that are the `kebab-case` version of your component name.
-For instance, if you use the `<BlogPost/>` component, Ember will look for:
+For instance, if you use the `<BlogPost />` component, Ember will look for:

 - `app/components/blog-post.js`
 - `app/templates/components/blog-post.hbs`